SimVascular/svFSIplus/tests/README.md

 # Testing Guide

 [Integration testing](https://en.wikipedia.org/wiki/Integration_testing) is an essential part of software development.
 It is performed when integrating code changes into the main development branch to verify that the code works as expected.
-The following sections describe how to run and add integration tests used to the svFSIplus program.
+The following sections describe how to run and add integration tests used to the svMultiPhysics program.

 Running a test case requires
-- Build svFSIplus
+- Build svMultiPhysics
 - Install Git LFS used to download test data
 - Build svZeroDSolver (only required from certain tests)

-# Build svFSIplus
+# Build svMultiPhysics
-svFSIplus can be built following these [instructions](../README.md).
+svMultiPhysics can be built following these [instructions](../README.md).

-To automatically run test cases using `pytest` you must build svFSIplus in a folder named `build` located at the svFSIplus repository  root directory (i.e. the svFSIplus directory created when doing a git clone of the svFSIplus repository).
+To automatically run test cases using `pytest` you must build svMultiPhysics in a folder named `build` located at the svMultiPhysics repository  root directory (i.e. the svMultiPhysics directory created when doing a git clone of the svMultiPhysics repository).

 # Install Git LFS
-The svFSIplus tests require finite element mesh data stored in VTK-format VTP and VTU files.
+The svMultiPhysics tests require finite element mesh data stored in VTK-format VTP and VTU files.
 These large files are managed using the [Git Large File Storage (LFS)](https://git-lfs.com/) extension. *Git LFS* stores files as text pointers inside git until the file contents are explicitly pulled from a remote server.

 The file extensions currently tracked with *Git LFS* are stored [in this file](../.gitattributes).

 *Git LFS* is install following [this guide](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

-To set up *Git LFS* for the svFSIplus repository run the following commands to activate *Git lfs*
+To set up *Git LFS* for the svMultiPhysics repository run the following commands to activate *Git lfs*
 ```
 git lfs install
 ```